Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 New York Jets: B+

-If the Jets picked the right QB at No. 2 overall, in Zach Wilson, this is a transformative draft class.
+If the Jets picked the right QB at No. 2 overall in Zach Wilson, this is a transformative draft class.
 They settled relatively early in the evaluation process on Wilson and ended up bypassing Trey Lance and Justin Fields.
 The fact that the Jets were so committed to the pick does not necessarily mean they were right.
 Whatever the case, GM Joe Douglas immediately provided the sort of support for Wilson that the Jets never managed for Sam Darnold, trading up to get G Alijah Vera-Tucker later in the first round and adding WR Elijah Moore early in Round 2.

 AFC North